 If you don’t have a suitable area for your mower or if it’s in an area where wind-blown rain or snow can get to it (such as an open carport), you should provide some type of cover for it – either one specifically for mowers or secure a tarp around it.

 Unplug power trimmers and blowers and store them in a dry place.
-Store string trimmers by hanging it them whenever possible.
+Store string trimmers by hanging them whenever possible.

 Also, be sure to store the disconnected batteries from mowers or other battery-operated tools in a cool, dry place.